-The Manaslu Trek is ideal for those people who have the excellent physical condition and keen to walk at high altitudes.
+The Manaslu Trek is ideal for those people who have the excellent physical condition and is keen to walk at high altitudes.
 Note that trekking in Manaslu is moderate to strenuous.
 Nevertheless, old-aged people can also complete this trek if he or she takes proper acclimatization.

 Some Other Essentials Addon

 There is expanding the telecommunication services at most of the villages, except Deng and Ghap.
-However, you can find a satellite or cellular-based phone that can connect with the world on the payable basis.
+However, you can find a satellite or cellular-based phone that can connect with the world on a payable basis.
 Internet services are also available in Philim, Namrung, Lho, and Sama Gaon.

-Due to the micro-hydro project, in many villages, 220 volts of electricity is available.
-Likewise, Light and power sockets are possible for charging batteries on the payable basis.
+Due to the micro-hydro project, 220-volt electricity is available in many villages.
+Likewise, light and power sockets are possible for charging batteries on a payable basis.
 Villages without electricity generally use a solar panel for light and battery charging.

 As a sustainable tourism operator, Himalayan Exploration Travel would like to share some sustainable tips while on a trek.
 Whenever you spend time outdoors, you attempt to have the least effect on nature, and the values of “leaving no trace” assist in preserving the environment you enjoy so much.
 However, when walking through isolated Himalayan settlements, you discovered it more complicated.

 In terms of sustainability, try to order what locals eat.
 Please do not buy bottled water or snacks.
 You may get boiled water from every lodge.
 If you are not 100% sure about its purity, please use water purify pills.
-We highly recommend you to have locals food than the imported ones.
+We highly recommend you to have local food than the imported ones.

 Get to know about the region before you go.
 Read the book ‘The Snow Leopard” by Peter Matthiessen and investigate anthropologist Geoff Childs’ research on communities living in this area.

 Some Frequently Asked Questions

 We do offer only $1350 per person as per published services on the website.
 Prices may differ widely, from $1350 to $2350 per person based on the services.

 Yes, it requires a Restricted Area Permit (RAP), ACAP (Annapurna Conservation Area Project), and MCAP (Manaslu Conservation Area Project).
 We have mentioned in detail on Manaslu Circuit Trek Cost as well.